-This ATV is equipped with a frame-mounted receiver and a standard 5.1 cm (2 in.) receiver hitch.
+This ATV is equipped with a frame-mounted receiver and a standard 50 mm ball hitch.

-ACE-018
+ACE-026

 When loading a trailer properly, two items are critical: Gross Trailer Weight (the weight of the trailer plus cargo) and Trailer Tongue Weight.